DexterInd/GrovePi/Script/README.md

 * `--user-local` - install the python package for the GrovePi in the home directory of the user.
 This doesn't require any special read/write permissions: the actual command used is (`python setup.py install --force --user`).
 * `--env-local` - install the python package for the GrovePi within the given environment without elevated privileges: the actual command used is (`python setup.py install --force`).
 * `--system-wide` - install the python package for the GrovePi within the sytem-wide environment with `sudo`: the actual command used is (`sudo python setup.py install --force`).

+Important to remember is that `--user-local`, `--env-local` and `--system-wide` options are all mutually-exclusive - they cannot be used together.